 - engaging in self-dealing

 - making any investments that would subject trust property to tax

 - making any taxable expenditure

 Oversight Authority of Attorney General.
 As Montana’s chief law enforcement officer, the attorney general protects the interests of the state’s public beneficiaries.
-The attorney general may bring legal action to ensure that trust assets are properly distributed and that its charitable purpose is carried out.
-Sections 72-35-315 and 72-33-503, MCA.
+The attorney general may bring legal action to insure that the trust assets are properly distributed and that the charitable purpose is carried out.
+Sections 72-38-221, 72-38-110, and 72-38-405 MCA.

 Modification or Termination of an irrevocable Trust.
 Modification or termination of an irrevocable, charitable trust under section 72-38-411, MCA, requires the attorney general’s consent.